Rick Stanton: Rescues

 Stanton usually cave dives and conducts rescues with a partner, John Volanthen.

 In 2004 he was involved in the rescue of six British cavers who were trapped in a cave at the Alpazat caverns in Mexico for eight days.
 Stanton was also part of a team that attempted a cave rescue of Eric Establie, in the Dragonnière Gaud Cave near Labastide-de-Virac in the Ardèche region of France, in 2010 which was ultimately unsuccessful.

 In 2011, Stanton assisted in the recovery of the body of Polish cave diver Artur Kozłowski from Pollonora cave at Kiltartan, Ireland.

-Norwegian authorities asked him to assist to recover the bodies of two Finnish divers from Jordbrugrotta in 2014, but after diving down to the site he and his colleagues deemed the operation too risky.
+Norwegian authorities asked Stanton to assist to recover the bodies of two Finnish divers from Jordbrugrotta in 2014, but after diving down to the site he and his colleagues deemed the operation too dangerous.
 He had completed another recovery there in 2006.

-In 2018, he helped locate a youth football team in the Tham Luang cave rescue.
+In July 2018, he helped locate a youth football team in the Tham Luang cave rescue.

 After locating and participating in the rescue of the missing team and its coach, Stanton said that he and the other cave divers involved were not heroes, saying, "We’re just using a very unique skill set, which we normally use for our own interest and sometimes we’re able to use that to give something back to the community."

 Stanton later said: "I think I hold great pride in what we did.
 You could say it’s justification for the dedication I put forward into a ridiculous minority sport that no one ever took seriously."